vishalchovatiya/CPP_Templates/PART 3: All about virtual keyword C++: How virtual destructor works?.md

 ```
 ( * protocol->vptr[ 3 ])( protocol );
 ```
-- Till here it was simple for us to understand how things are working because this is virtual function mechanism which we have seen in earlier articles.
-But real magic comes when destructor of class `protocol_t` will be called.
+- Till here it was simple for us to understand how things are working because this is a virtual function mechanism which we have seen in earlier articles.
+But the real magic comes when destructor of class `protocol_t` will be called.
-- This is again augmented code by compiler in derived class destructor & probably would become:
+- This is again augmented code by the compiler in derived class destructor & probably would become:
 ```
 ~wifi_t() {
 	cout<<"~wifi_t";